GuoBioinfoLab/DeRR/README.md

 python DeRR.py --inf XXX --out XXX --threads number_of_threads
 ```

 # Usage

 Before running the program, change the executable path of `bwa` and `samtools`  in `config.json`

-Typical DERR command for extraction Dual TCR will look like:
+Typical DeRR command for extraction Dual TCR will look like:

 ```Shell
 python DeRR.py --inf /path/to/manifest.tsv --out /path/to/result.tsv --threads X
 ```

 Users should list all the FASTQ files and Cell IDs (barcode) in the **manifest** file.
-The manifest file should contain 3 tab-seprated columsn like
+The manifest file should contain at least 3 tab-separated columns like

 | Data type | Cell-id    | Read1 File Name    | Read2 File Name  | Output Path (Option) |
 |--------| -------- | -------- | --------------- | ------  |